-Nearly one in six adults in the US experiences mental illness each year.
+One in five adults in the US experiences mental illness each year.
 That’s a lot of people.
-We're going to talk about some of the most common mental illness you may have heard of.

 Anxiety disorders…People with anxiety disorders respond to certain things with fear as well as with physical signs of panic (think: a rapid heartbeat and sweating).
 Around 18% of Americans live with an anxiety disorder.
 This includes things like generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.

-Eating disorders...When there are extreme emotions and behaviors involving weight and food, and there are irregular or disturbed eating habits.
-At least 30 million people suffer from an eating disorder in the US.
+Eating disorders...When there are extreme emotions and behaviors involving weight and food, including irregular or disturbed eating habits.
+At least 30 million Americans have struggled with eating disorders during their lifetimes.
 This includes anorexia nervosa, bulimia nervosa, and binge eating.

-Neurodevelopmental disorders...When there's a problem with the development of the central nervous system.
-Usually, this starts when you're a kid.
-Examples include autism spectrum disorder, attention-deficit/hyperactivity disorder (ADD/ADHD), and learning disorders.
-Speaking of...
+Neurodevelopmental disorders..When a condition affects the development of the central nervous system..
+Usually, this starts during childhood.
+Examples include autism spectrum disorder, attention-deficit/hyperactivity disorder (ADHD), and learning disorders.

 Attention deficit hyperactivity disorder (ADHD)...When people are, yes, inattentive and hyperactive.
 Think: lack of focus, getting easily distracted, talking non-stop.
 While it’s most common in kids, about 4% of US adults have ADHD.

-Psychotic disorders…These cause people to remove themselves from reality.
-Two of the most common symptoms are hallucinations (images or sounds that are not real) and delusions (false ideas that the person believes are true, even when there’s evidence against it).
-Schizophrenia is an example, and about 1% of adults in the US live with the disorder.
+Psychotic disorders…These cause people to disconnect from reality.
+Two of the most common symptoms are hallucinations (images or sounds that are not real) and delusions (false ideas that the person believes are true).
+Schizophrenia is an example, and less than 1% of adults in the US live with the disorder.

 Post-traumatic stress disorder (PTSD)...It’s a condition that develops after a traumatic and/or terrifying event.
 This includes things like sexual assault, the death of a loved one, or military combat.
 People with PTSD often have thoughts and memories of the event, and can be emotionally detached.
 There are also other trauma-and stressor-related disorders, such as acute stress disorder, where symptoms last from three days to one month after a traumatic event.